This story is brought to you by Poppy the AV, an all-electric self-driving Cruise vehicle, who knows the ins and outs of the City.

 Things to Do in San Francisco's Castro

 Barry's Boot Camp (2280 Market St.) has finally gotten it together to target the Castro's beefcake set, who have been toting their six-packs to Fitness SF (2301 Market St.)—the glass-windowed gym overlooking Market Street—for years.
-The nabe's newest workout studio has red lights, a well-stocked Fuel Bar, and outdoor seating—plus it side-saddles The Lookout so you can grab a drink with friends after that HIIT kiki. // SoulCycle (400 Castro St.) wins for the prettiest place to sweat in the Castro—last year, the brand moved into the long-empty Bank of America building at the corner of Market and Castro.
+The nabe's newest workout studio has red lights, a well-stocked Fuel Bar, and outdoor seating—plus it side-saddles The Lookout so you can grab a drink with friends after that HIIT kiki. // SoulCycle (400 Castro St.) wins for the prettiest place to sweat in the Castro.
 Spin your wheels on one of 50 bikes and grab some merch to go.

 Fancy a dashing haircut or trim of the bearish beard while sipping a whiskey in the company of gentlemen?
-Consider becoming a member of The Academy (2166 Market St.), Castro's new upscale, gentlemen's club that sits in the renovated space once home to the late-'70s leather bar The Balcony.
+Consider becoming a member of The Academy (2166 Market St.), Castro's upscale gentlemen's club that sits in the renovated space once home to the late-'70s leather bar The Balcony.
 (However, all genders and orientations are welcomed through its street-facing doors.) // Considering a rainbow tat?
 Castro Tattoo (3991 17th St.) can do that and so much more. // The Castro is the place to embrace your best rambunctious self and run fully free.
-But first, catwalk into the San Francisco AIDS Foundation–operated Strut (4790 Castro St.) for an HIV test, PrEP routine, help with addiction—you name it, the team at Strut is here to help. // The GLBT History Museum (4127 18th St.), especially during Pride Month, is a cultural touchstone for the queer-identified and allies.
+But first, catwalk into the San Francisco AIDS Foundation–operated Strut (4790 Castro St.) for an HIV test, PrEP routine, help with addiction—you name it. // The GLBT Historical Society Museum & Archives (4127 18th St.) is a cultural touchstone for the queer-identified and allies, especially during Pride Month.
 Exhibits cover a diverse range of LGBTQ history. // Sashay (you stay) along Castro Street's Rainbow Honor Walk for a look at the plaques honoring LGBTQ heroes including James Baldwin, Allen Ginsberg, Keith Haring, and Frida Kahlo.
-Stop to vogue for a selfie at the rainbow crosswalk (18th and Castro). // Castro Theatre (429 Castro St.) announces you've arrived in the neighborhood, and oh the stories it could tell.
-Designed in 1922 by the famous architect Timothy L. Pflueger, the theatre—with its dramatic lotus ceiling and gilded everything—is now home to some of the city's most popular film festivals, cult movie classics, and singalongs. // The SF LGBT Center (1800 Market St.) isn't technically quite in the Castro, but the Upper Market gateway location has been serving the community since 1996, doubling as a bastion for queer-minded resources and a hub for LGBTQ+ networking events and social gatherings.
+Stop to vogue for a selfie at the rainbow crosswalk (18th and Castro). // Castro Theatre (429 Castro St.; temporarily closed) announces you've arrived in the neighborhood, and oh the stories it could tell.
+Designed in 1922 by the famous architect Timothy L. Pflueger, the theatre—with its dramatic lotus ceiling and gilded everything—is now home to some of the city's most popular film festivals, cult movie classics, and singalongs. // The SF LGBT Center (1800 Market St.) isn't technically in the Castro, but the Upper Market gateway location has been serving the community since 1996, doubling as a resource and hub for LGBTQ+ networking events and social gatherings.